SAP-samples/partner-reference-application/Tutorials/46-Multi-Tenancy-Features-Job-Scheduling.md

 ### Application Enablement of "Job Scheduling by the Partner" Use Case

-1. As you're sending an email you configured based on chapter [Send emails](./44c-Multi-Tenancy-Features-EMail.md), follow all enablement steps described there first.
+1. As you're sending notifications you configured based on the [Send notifications](./44c-Multi-Tenancy-Features-Notification.md) chapter, follow all enablement steps described there first.

 2. Add a new OData service to the application called *jobSchedulerService*.

     1. Copy the [job scheduler service definition](../../../tree/main-multi-tenant-features/srv/jobscheduler/jobSchedulerService.cds) to a new folder `jobscheduler` in the `srv` folder.
-The service offers actions to send email reminders and to generate consumer jobs.
+The service offers actions to send reminders and to generate consumer jobs.
 Besides this, the required authorizations are defined.

     2. Copy the [job scheduler service implementation](../../../tree/main-multi-tenant-features/srv/jobscheduler/jobSchedulerServiceImplementation.js) to the `jobscheduler` folder.
 The file includes the registration of the actions that are triggered directly by the job scheduler.
         > Note: When the SAP Job Scheduling service invokes an application endpoint, it provides request headers like the *Job ID*, the *Job Schedule ID*, the *Job Run ID* and the *SAP Job Scheduling service Host URI*.
 They can be utilized to use the SAP Job Scheduling service REST APIs and Node.js Client Library.
-More information can be accessed in the SAP Help Portal document [Asynchronous Mode](https://help.sap.com/docs/job-scheduling/sap-job-scheduling-service/asynchronous-mode).
+For more information, see [Asynchronous Mode](https://help.sap.com/docs/job-scheduling/sap-job-scheduling-service/asynchronous-mode) on SAP Help Portal.

     3. Copy the [job scheduler action implementation](../../../tree/main-multi-tenant-features/srv/lib/jobSchedulerActionImplementation.js) to the `lib` folder in the `srv` folder.
-The file includes the implementation of the actions to send email reminders and to generate consumer jobs.
+The file includes the implementation of the actions to send reminders and to generate consumer jobs.

     4. Copy the [job scheduler class](../../../tree/main-multi-tenant-features/srv/lib/jobScheduler.js) to the `lib` folder.
 This class handles the access to the job scheduler service by using the Node.js module [@sap/jobs-client](https://help.sap.com/docs/job-scheduling/sap-job-scheduling-service/node-js-client-library).